Tottenham's Son avoids military duty with Asian Games gold | WHIZ News

 The women’s squad included nine South Koreans and three from North Korea.

-Dragon boat races delivered a gold medal and two bronze medals for the combined Koreas teams during the games — the feel-good story of the Asian Games.
+Dragon boat races also delivered a gold medal and two bronzes for the combined Koreas teams — the feel-good story of the Asian Games.

 China’s men’s basketball team also took gold, defeating Iran 84-72.

-As expected, China swept all five gold medals in table tennis at the Asian Games including the two singles finals on Saturday.
-Both finals were all-China finals.
+As expected, China swept all five gold medals in table tennis, including the two all-China singles finals on Saturday.

 Fan Zhendong defeated Lin Gaoyuan in the men’s final, and for the women Chen Meng beat Wang Manyu.